jayakumari1503/Codelabs/README.md

 # Codelabs

-I have made a simple UI as shown in Codelabs.And I had don it on separate branches.
+I have made a simple UI as shown in Codelabs.And I had done it on separate branches.

 # Branches
 [Codelab Hello Shared Preferences](https://github.com/jayakumari1503/Codelabs/tree/9.1) and you can download [APK](https://github.com/jayakumari1503/Codelabs/releases/download/v4/app-debug.apk) here